squinkylabs/SqHarmony/docs/harmonyII.md

 **CVI** is the main CV input.
 It is monophonic and follows the VCV standard for pitch.

 **CVO** is the output.
 It is polyphonic and follows the VCV standard for pitch.

 **Key** will set the Key signature root.
-It is monophonic, and also follows the VCV pitch standard.
+It is monophonic, and also follows the VCV pitch standard in that each setting is 1/12 of a volt from the other adjacent setting.

 **Mode** will set the Key signature mode.
 It is monophonic, and puts a different scale every 1/12 volt.
 So it's similar to the VCV pitch standard, but not really.

 **XP** transpose amount.
 It is polyphonic, does not follow the VCV pitch standard.
-It is one volt per octave, but the octave is evenly divided by the number of notes in the scale.
-So a transpose of one degree is 1/8 in a diatonic scale, not the 1/12 for a semitone.
+It also one "step" per 1/12 volt, but a scale step is not the same as a semitone.

 There are a few things to remember with these CV inputs.

 The mode input can be confusing.
 There is a new scale every 1/12 volt.
-The number of scales depends on the setting in the context menu for xxx.
+The number of scales depends on the setting in the context menu for "use only diatonic scales".
 It is it only diatonic scales, then there are 7 scales so:

 * 0 = Major
 * 1/12 = Dorian